 DESCRIPTION: In addition to all of the components of Regular English II, Honors students will study texts on a deeper level.
 Readings and assignments may differ and/or increase from Regular courses.
 Students taking Honors will complete more of the readings outside of class.
-All Honors students will read an assigned novel during the summer and be prepared to take a test on the novel on orientation day.
-The summer reading novel for English II Honors for the 2021-2022 school year is Lord of the Flies by William Golding.
-All students must be prepared to take an exam on the novel on orientation day.
-Summer reading is required.
+All Honors students will read an assigned novel during the summer and be prepared to take a test on the novel on the first day of class.
+The summer reading novel for English II Honors for the 2019-2020 school year is Lord of the Flies by William Golding.